Welcome to the WAID FAMILY FOUNDATION

 - Freshwater Capture and Storage Systems

-- Waste-to-Energy (WTE) and Biochar Production
+- H2 and Biochar Production

 - Geothermal Systems and Heat Filtration Technologies